steelbreeze/state.js/doc/dynamic models.md

 ### Note on dynamic models
 state.js supports dynamic, additive changes to a state machine model at runtime.
-This can be, as you can imagine, a fairly complex construct to work with and debug.
+This can be a fairly complex construct to work with and debug.

 You are fairly free to add the following at any time: vertices to regions, transtitions, behaviour.
 But do note that you may only **add new child regions to states if the state is not currently active** as this would cause extremely unpredictable behaviour.